szepeviktor/composer-envato/README.md

 1. In the `activate` method it creates an `ArrayRepository` with package data from `config.json`
 1. Package version is queried from Envato API
-1. When installing a package the URL is also queried from Envato API
+1. When installing a package its URL is also queried from Envato API

-- Pretty package version e.g. `v1.2`
+- Pretty package version is e.g. `v1.2`
-- Normalized package version e.g. `1.2.0.0`
+- Normalized package version is e.g. `1.2.0.0`

-###

-Basically copied from `naderman/composer-aws`